spookylukey/django-anonymizer/README.rst

   The 'attributes' dictionary is the key attribute to edit.
 The keys are the attribute names of attributes on the model that need to be set.
 The values are either strings or callables.
-If strings, they will be interpreted as a function in the module ``anonymizers.replacers``.
-If callables, they should have a signature compatible with those callables.
+If strings, they will be interpreted as a function in the module ``anonymizer.replacers``.
+This module can be browsed to find suitable functions to use to anonymize data.

+  If callables are used as the keys, they should have a signature compatible with the callables in ``anonymizer.replacers``.
 You can use ``lambda *args: my_constant_value`` to return a constant.

   For some fields, you will want to remove them from the list of attributes, so